-- Prepare a cluster Confirm that you have activated Tencent Cloud and created an EMR cluster. - 2.
-Check configuration of the YARN component On the "Component Management" page, select the YARN component to enter its component management page.
-On the role management tab, confirm the IP of the node where the ResourceManager service resides.
-Then, switch to the configuration management tab to modify relevant parameters in yarn-site.xml, save the changes, and restart all YARN components.
+Make sure that you have activated Tencent Cloud and created an EMR cluster.

+2. Check configurations of the YARN component.

+On the Cluster Service page, click YARN to go to the component management page.
+On the Configuration Management tab, modify relevant parameters in yarn-site.xml, save the changes, and restart all YARN components.
+On the Role Management tab, confirm the IP address of the node where the ResourceManager service is located.
+Then, switch to the Configuration Management tab to modify relevant parameters in yarn-site.xml, save the changes, and restart all YARN components.